nmac-dev/connect-four/README.md

 ### Logic
 Originally the logic design was to check the entire grid for a win condition.
-An optimised solution was found by checking the, diaginal, horizontal, and vertical, axes from the players most recent move.
+An optimised solution was found by checking the, diagonal, horizontal, and vertical, axes from the players most recent move.

 **Optimised Logic Design:**
 <img alt="Logic Design" height="450px" src="README/cFour_loop.png">